“How do I become a travel blogger?” That’s a question we get a lot.

 You need to know about the destination and its people.
 You want to give your readers the best experience possible and being informed is a big part of that.

-6. Are you willing to put in the hours after a long day of adventures to upload photos, write a post, and edit videos?
+Will you put in the hours after a long day of adventures to upload photos, write a post, and edit videos?

 But as a travel blogger, you need to spend your evenings sorting through your footage, writing drafts for a blog post, and organizing and tagging your photos.